 Serve while hot straight out of the pot garnished with lots of toasted breadcrumbs for texture.

 Add-ins and Toppings

 Before I actually work on the mac and cheese, I thought I’d get the add-ins and toppings ready.
 The topping is really just Panko breadcrumbs that I toasted in a dry skillet over low heat for a few minutes until they are lightly browned.
 They add some awesome texture to the finished Stovetop Mac and Cheese and take all of three minutes to make.

 For the chard, I chopped up a whole big bunch of chard by cutting out the thick ribs and then roughly chopping the chard.

 In a large pot, add a drizzle of oil over medium heat and then toss in your chard.
 Add a squeeze of lemon juice and let this cook until the chard is nicely wilted.
 Again, this won’t take more than a minute or two.

 This was my finished wilted chard which I seasoned with a tiny pinch of salt.
-Also a great side dish, but we are going to work it into the mac and cheese later.
+Also a great side dish, but we are going to work it into the Stovetop Mac and Cheese later.

 Lots of pastas will work with this dish.
 Use your favorite or one that you have in your house.
 I went with little shells for this version because I liked how “Shells and Chard” sounded.
 Seriously, no other reason.